trilitech/tezos-developer-docs/docs/tutorials/dapp/part-1.md

    };
    ```

-   Every contract requires to respect this convention:
+   Every contract has to follow these rules :

    - At least one entrypoint, annotated with **@entry** , with a mandatory signature taking 2 arguments **\*(parameter, storage)** and a return type.
 An entrypoint is function that is exposed as an external API.
      - **parameter**: the entrypoint parameter.
-It can be whatever type but it is mandatory.
-For example: an (ignored) variable starting with`_` here, and of type `unit` (the default type on Ligo).
+Mandatory and can be of any type.
+For example: an (ignored) variable starting with`_` here, and of type `unit` (the type void on Ligo).
      - **storage**: the on-chain storage.
-It can be of any type but it is mandatory.
-For example: `unit` by default.
+Mandatory and can be of any type.
+For example, here we use the type `unit`.
 It is recommended to add an `export` keyword before the type definition as it is a good practice to export it when you require to write unit tests from another Ligo file.
-   - **return\_**: a pair of list of `operation` and a storage.
-This is mandatory by convention.
-You can only define another variable name, that is not a keyword, if you want.
+     - **return\_**: a mandatory pair of list of `operation` and the storage type (defined earlier).
+Return type naming is free but don't use an existing keyword like **return**.

    [Have a look on the Entrypoints contracts documentation](/smart-contracts/entrypoints)>